 “Dutch Proverbs” by Pieter Bruegel the Elder

-“Netherlandish Proverbs” by Pieter Bruegel the Elder also called Dutch Proverbs, depicts a scene in which humans and, to a lesser extent, animals and objects, offer illustrated examples of Dutch proverbs and idioms.
-This painting is consistent with the common themes in Bruegel’s paintings on the absurdity, wickedness and foolishness of humans.
-This painting is a catalogue of human folly and the people depicted show the characteristic blank features that Bruegel used to portray fools.
+“Netherlandish Proverbs” by Pieter Bruegel, the Elder is also called Dutch Proverbs.
+It depicts a scene in which humans and, to a lesser extent, animals and objects, offer illustrated examples of Dutch proverbs and idioms.
+This painting is consistent with the common themes in Bruegel’s paintings on the absurdity, wickedness, and foolishness of humans.
+This painting is a catalog of human folly, and the people depicted show the characteristic blank features that Bruegel used to portray fools.

-Proverbs were very popular in Bruegel’s time, and a hundred years before Bruegel’s painting, illustrations of proverbs had been first used in the Flemish “Books of Hours”.
+Proverbs were very popular in Bruegel’s time.
+A hundred years before Bruegel’s painting, illustrations of proverbs had been first used in the Flemish “Books of Hours.”
 The book of hours was a Christian devotional book that was popular in the Middle Ages.

 - “Swimming against the tide.”